 The goal of the Succession to Service Program is to establish a structured, statewide program for Colorado’s experienced lawyers and judges to partner with nonprofit organizations, courts, and other public interest entities to influence the continuing need for equal access to justice.

-The primary goal of the program is to create a comprehensive pipeline of senior lawyers seeking pro bono and other volunteer jobs with Colorado’s legal service providers and programs.
-The program will develop effective recruiting, matching, retention, and recognition methods to meaningfully engage and connect senior lawyers and the providers they wish to serve.
+The primary goal of the program is to create a comprehensive pipeline of lawyers seeking pro bono and other volunteer jobs with Colorado’s legal service providers and programs.
+The program will develop effective recruiting, matching, retention, and recognition methods to meaningfully engage and connect lawyers and the providers they wish to serve.

 Meet the Management Committee